 - Contract & Subcontract Management

-- Continuous Airworthiness – The Role of Part 145 Inspector
+- Continuing Airworthiness – The Role of the Part-145 Inspector

 Section A TECHNICAL REQUIREMENTS